Janerashmi/Azure-zero-to-hero/Day-01/02-important-concepts.md

 Scalability is the ability of a system to handle an increasing amount of work or its potential to be enlarged to accommodate that growth.

+Definition:
+Scalability is the ability of a system to handle increased workload by adding more resources (like CPU, memory, storage, or more machines).

+Types:

+Vertical scaling (scale up): Add more power (CPU, RAM) to an existing machine.

+Horizontal scaling (scale out): Add more machines/servers to distribute the load.

+Example:
+Your e-commerce site gets more users during holidays.
+You scale out by adding more servers to handle the extra traffic.

+Goal:
+Handle growth efficiently without performance drops.

 ## Elasticity

 Elasticity in cloud computing refers to the ability to dynamically scale resources up or down based on demand.

+Definition:
+Elasticity is the ability of a system to automatically scale resources up or down based on current demand.

+Example:
+A video streaming service automatically adds servers when many users are watching, and removes them when traffic drops—so you're not paying for unused resources.

+Goal:
+Optimize cost and performance by using only what you need, when you need it.

 ## Agility